 Jesus he set out and went away to the region of Tyre.
 He entered a house but wanted nobody to know he was there.
 Yet he could not escape notice, for a woman whose little daughter had an unclean spirit immediately heard about him, and she came and bowed down at his feet.
 Now the woman was a Gentile, of Syrophoenician origin.
 She begged him to cast the demon out of her daughter.
 He said to her, "Let the children be fed first, for it is not fair to take the children's food and throw it to the dogs."
 But she answered him, "Sir, even the dogs under the table eat the children's crumbs."
 The he said to her, "For saying that, you may go - the demon has left your daughter."
 So she went home, found the child lying on the bed, and the demon gone.

-It's too bad that Solomon's wisdom didn't last.
-It would be mistaken to blame all of his decadence on his many foreign wives (that's "wives" in the plural, because using his royal prerogative he had seven hundred of them).
-His downfall was not mainly the fault of his wives, even if they played a part in it.
-It was by his own wrongful choices Solomon went from being an icon of wisdom, the one who wrote wise proverbs and built the magnificent Temple in Jerusalem, to a foolish despot who caused the breakup of his nation.
-He is a classic example of how our choices shape us into the kind of person we become, for good or ill.
-After hearing his story, we pray for wisdom and temperance in our own life and family.
-We ask the good Lord to guide our feet in the difficult terrain of today's world; to make good choices and continue faithful to what is right and just.
+Unfortunately, Solomon’s wisdom didn’t last into his old age.
+We cannot blame his later decadence on his foreign wives (for he used his royal prerogative to have seven hundred of them!)
+His downfall was not just because of his wives, even if they helped to lead him astray.
+His own bad choices led Solomon from being an icon of wisdom to becoming a foolish despot who caused his nation to split in two He is a classic example of how our choices shape us into the kind of person we become, for good or ill.
+After hearing his story, we pray for wisdom and temperance for ourselves and our families.

-In his response to the Syro-Phoenician woman Jesus at first totally ignores her request.
-It's hard to explain his harsh reply to her petition, except that he was avoiding the mistake of Solomon, who was led astray by foreign women.
-His first, gruff response is changed by the woman's perseverance and her obvious love for her child.
-What he said about not throwing the children's food to the dogs was countered by her mild reply: "Yes, but even the dogs under the table eat the family's leavings."
-Her apt answer from a humble heart overcomes all his objections, so Jesus heals the woman's daughter - a splendid example of faith and perseverance rewarded.
+At first Jesus totally ignored the request of the Syro-Phoenician woman and then said harshly that it is “not fair to take the children’s food and throw it to the dogs.”
+It’s hard to explain this, except that he was aware of Solomon’s being led astray by foreign women.
+But this gruff response is changed by the woman’s perseverance and her obvious love for her child.
+His reference to throwing the children’s food to the dogs was countered by her mild reply: “Yes, but even the dogs under the table eat the family’s leavings.”
+This clever answer from a tenacious heart overcame his objections, so Jesus did what she asked and healed her daughter – a splendid example of faith and perseverance rewarded.